Sunday, August 16, 2009

 Three Christian spec titles to be released tomorrow

 Only hours remain until the second round of spec fic from Marcher Lord Press.
 I discovered MLP about a year ago while browsing through Christian writing group sites and have been amazed at the rapid spread it has made.
-Although I have to save money for college and can't buy each book right away, I have determined to make sure my public library gets all of them; and then one day, when I am an incredibly-wealthy best-selling author (or even if that doesn't happen . . . lol), every book ever published by MLP will grace my personal library shelves.
+Although I have to save money for college and can't buy each book right away, I have determined to make sure my public library gets all of them; and then one day, when I am an "incredibly-wealthy best-selling author" (yeah, right . . . lol), every book ever published by MLP may grace my personal library shelves.

-The only bad thing about reading new books through the library is that the staff spends an awfully long time recording the book's information in the computer, attaching the stickers, etc., etc. -- the book's "status" is listed as "On Order" and "Newly Acquired," each of which take forever, and then it finally gets placed on the hold shelf.
+The only bad thing about reading new books through the library is that the staff spends an awfully long time recording the book's information in the computer, attaching the stickers, etc., etc. -- the book's status is listed as "On Order" and "Newly Acquired," each of which take forever, and then it finally gets placed on the hold shelf.
 For example, I asked for the audiobook of Tuck by Stephen Lawhead (if you haven't noticed yet, I thrive on audiobooks) a few weeks before it came out at the beginning of February.
 The library ordered it, but today it is still "Newly Acquired."
 Yeah, pretty bad.
-I'm finally reading Hero, Second Class (from the MLP October launch) after a similar delay.
-But, on a happier note, it's an awesome book . . . congratulations to Mitchell Bonds!

 Sunday, January 11, 2009